London phone booth souvenir shop

 • Word on the Water.
 It’s a book shop on a barge located on Regent’s Canal.
 They sell quality second hand books, so you never know what treasure you might find here.

 • Raining Books Brighton.
-If you head down to shop in The Lanes in Brighton, pop into this absolute madhouse of a shop.
+If you take a day trip down to Brighton, pop into this absolute madhouse of a shop.
 It’s only books, scattered everywhere with no system to be found.
 It’s 100% a treasure hunt.

 11. A Stylish Hat From London’s Oldest Hat Shop